How much will I earn on an Apprenticeship?

-For starters, the current minimum apprenticeship wage is £3.90 per hour.
+The current minimum apprenticeship wage is £3.90 per hour.
 This was raised from £3.70 per hour in April 2019.

 If you are aged 19 years or older and have completed the first year of your apprenticeship, then your pay is set by the national minimum wage.